Takeda logo

 Colorectal Cancer

 Colorectal cancer (CRC) is cancer of the large intestine, which is made up of the colon and rectum.
-These cancers can also be called colon cancer or rectal cancer, depending on where they start.1 CRC is the third most common cancer worldwide.
-In 2020, CRC represented about 1 in 10 cancer cases and deaths.2 By 2030, CRC is expected increase by 60%, to over 2.2 million new cases and 1.1 million deaths globally.3
+These cancers can also be called colon cancer or rectal cancer, depending on where they start.1 CRC is the third most common cancer worldwide, with about 1 in 10 cancer cases and deaths, as of 2020.2

 Metastatic Colorectal Cancer

-Metastatic Colorectal cancer can also be referred to as advanced colon cancer or stage 4 colon cancer.4
+Metastatic colorectal cancer can also be referred to as advanced colon cancer or stage 4 colon cancer.4

 Lung Cancer